zouhairaa/elec/rapport/README.md

 - Vout rises progressively from Vin = 7V to Vin = 16V, peaks at 16V, then decreases and stabilizes from Vin = 18V onward.
 - Vout is stable at 5.054V for Vin ≥ 18V.
 - Line regulation of 1.94% is acceptable for a low-cost module (~$3).
 A modern high-end buck converter typically achieves < 0.5%.
 - **Do not exceed Vin = 20–25V** on this module: electrolytic capacitors are typically rated 25V or 35V.
+(Here I have a module 50V rated, always check).

 ---